 The costs are given for the full duration.
 A breakdown by reporting period is not requested for the evaluation process.
-The 'Total Eligible Costs' as well as the 'Requested EU contribution'' figures in the table should be equal to those inserted in the online proposal submission forms (section 3 - Budget).
+The 'Total Eligible Costs' as well as the 'Requested EU contribution'' figures in the Budget table annex should be equal to those inserted in the online proposal submission forms (section 3 - Budget).
 In case the total costs differ from the requested grant, it should be specified in the proposal what exactly is funded from other sources.

 The project cost estimation should be as accurate as possible.
 The evaluation panels assess the estimated costs carefully; unjustified budgets will be consequently reduced.

-With the exception of clear mistakes (detected cases of obvious clerical error42), in case of inconsistencies between the amounts in the budget table in part B2 and the amounts in the administrative form A, the figures entered in form A will prevail.
+With the exception of clear mistakes (detected cases of obvious clerical error51), in case of inconsistencies between the amounts in the Budget table annex and the amounts in the administrative form A, the figures entered in submission form A will prevail.